OpenSUTD/course-notes/50.005 Computer System Engineering/OS.md

 | Hold and wait    | One process holds a resource while waiting for other resources |
 | No preemption    | Resources are only release voluntarily |
 | Circular wait    | There exists a set of waiting processes such that one is waiting for another that is held by yet another process|

+Preemptive scheduling allows a process to be interrupted in the midst of its execution, taking the CPU away and allocating it to another process.
+Nonpreemptive scheduling ensures that a process relinquishes control of the CPU only when it ﬁnishes with its current CPU burst.

 * **Deadlock avoidance**
   * Before granting a resource request (even if request is valid and the requested resources are now available), check that the request will leave system in a **safe state**